home | faq

 if I break down? or my bike does?

 The ride is unsupported and it's a condition of participation that you accept responsibility for your own safety and recovery should you be unable to complete the ride.
-This isn't a race or sportive, it's a group ride on public roads.
+This isn't a race or sportive, it's a turn-up-and-go group ride on public roads.
 There's no broom wagon

 to pick you up, and it's essential to carry a basic toolkit and familiarise